benhammondmusic/blog/cknkm0air022ycqs145ee4ahk.md

 ## Development Database

-Configure project for postgres by changing the final property of your engine value to `.postgresql`,  and adding your project name to the ‘NAME’ entry:
+Configure the project for postgres by changing the database entry in **settings.py**, and reading the database name as an environmental variable.
 ```
+# new database info
 DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.postgresql',
-        'NAME': 'pedalboard',
+        'NAME': config('DATABASE_NAME'),
     }
 }
 ```

 ## Migrations

-Stage the db migrations (kind of like `git add .` but for changes to the database schema as the app evolves over time
+Stage the db migrations (kind of like git adding and committing, but for changes to the database schema as the app evolves over time
-- `python3 manage.py makemigrations`
+- `python3 manage.py makemigrations` (this probably won't do anything)
-Make those migrations (kind of like `git commit` but you don't have to rack your brain for a meaningful commit message)
-- `python3 manage.py migrate`
+- `python3 manage.py migrate` (this should run through the models in the app like the built in users, and add this info to your database)

 Restart your server (you can do this regularly while debugging)
 - kill the process using `<CONTROL> + C`